Fall Grün (Czechoslovakia): Plan of attack

 Czechoslovakia, 1918–1938 (In March 1938, Austria was annexed by Germany.)

 In addition to specific military assignments, the directive for Fall Grün also focussed on political preparations.
 The Czechoslovak authorities were to be intimidated by belligerent threats from Nazi Germany and the ethnic German minority population within the country organised to support the military operations.
 An incident would be staged to provide a pretext for opening hostilities.
 Attention was also to be given to encouraging Poland and Hungary to pursue their territorial claims against Czechoslovakia.

 The military campaign was to emphasise speed of action and an element of surprise.
 The aim of the army, in coordination with the air force, was to stage a surprise attack, penetrating and outflanking the border defences adjacent to Germany.
 The attack was to be carried out by five army formations massed along the western borders of Czechoslovakia.
 The main thrust of the campaign would come from the west, into Bohemia, in the direction of Plzeň and Prague.
 Simultaneously, a pincer movement in Moravia, from the north towards Olomouc and the south towards Brno, would prevent the withdrawal of the Czechoslovak army eastwards into Slovakia.
 Even the Danube flotilla would be brought into action in support of the army.
 With future armed conflict in mind, the directive also required, wherever possible, for Czechoslovakia’s industrial capacity to be preserved.

 Political pressure

 A significant role in the preparatory stages of the campaign was played by the radicalised section of the ethnic German minority population in Czechoslovakia organised in the Sudeten German Party (SdP), which emulated the characteristics of the Nazi Party in neighbouring Germany.
 The leader of the party, Konrad Henlein, received instruction from Hitler in Berlin, in March 1938, to create an atmosphere of tension in dealings with the Czechoslovak authorities by making unacceptable demands for major political reforms, but without the intention of reaching a settlement before Germany was ready for military action.
-As the sense of crisis heightened during the course of the year, Czechoslovakia’s western allies, Britain in particular, applied strong pressure on the president of Czechoslovakia, Edvard Benes, and his government to reach an accommodation with the SdP by conceding to their demands.
+As the sense of crisis heightened during the course of the year, Czechoslovakia’s western allies, Britain in particular, applied strong pressure on the president of Czechoslovakia, Edvard Beneš, and his government to reach an accommodation with the SdP by conceding to their demands.